43 Geography Trivia Questions [With Answers]

 Answer: South Africa, where the two oceans meet at Cape Agulhas.

-Why it stumps people: The meeting point isn’t Cape Town (Cape of Good Hope), as most people assume.
-Cape Agulhas, about 150 km southeast, is the official dividing point.
-Some geographers note that Egypt and Israel border marginal seas connected to both oceans, but South Africa is the only country bordering the main basins directly.
+Why it trips people: The meeting point isn’t Cape Town (Cape of Good Hope).
+That’s the famous wrong guess.
+Cape Agulhas, about 150 km southeast, is the official dividing line.
+Some geographers note that Egypt and Israel border marginal seas linked to both oceans.
+But South Africa is the only country touching the main basins directly.

 29. Which two South American countries do not border Brazil?
 (Medium)